 - Continue treating for infection until all signs of infection have disappeared and the wound is visibly healing.

 Wounds are almost inevitable in a survival situation, but knowing how to treat them properly will allow you to avoid any life-threatening situations.
 Treating wounds as soon as possible with sterile equipment will prevent infection.
 It can be time-consuming to treat wounds correctly and change dressings daily, but doing so will allow you to avoid severe consequences.
+Every prepper should consider these things when constructing a medical kit.

 What important first-aid supplies do you have stored for an emergency?
 Share your survival wound care strategies with other Battlboxers in our Facebook group.